tarwn/lessthandot-hugo/blogs/content/posts/2012-04-10-columnstore-index-index-statistics.md

 **Dictionaries**

 Dictionaries are a mapping to segments in a columnstore index.
 Think of a dictionary in a columnstore index in the way a map is drawn.
 The dictionary is an entire continent and holds several latitude and longitude points that refer to states or inner countries (segments).
 Columnstore index dictionaries make it possible to pull only segments that are needed when a plan is created and query executed.
 In a way, in terms of SQL Server file structure, we could look at a dictionary as a file group and segments are the files that are contained in the file group.
-Although this comparison isn’t completely accurate, it does allow a visualization we can form to see how these two primary objects, segments and dictionaries, relate to each other.
+Although this comparison isn't completely accurate, it does allow a visualization we can form to see how these two primary objects, segments and dictionaries, relate to each other.

 **Digging Columnstore Index Metadata**

-Now that we’ve discussed some internals of the columnstore index, there are catalog views that allow reviewing the metadata and relations of them.
+Now that we've discussed some internals of the columnstore index, there are catalog views that allow reviewing the metadata and relations of them.

 In earlier public releases of SQL Server 2012 (Denali) and documentation and blogs, there were three primary catalog views that were discussed for investigating information behind the columnstore index.
 The three catalog views